Where the open source database community meets: Use code PERCONA75 and secure your spot for Percona Live. Register

 What is the PostgreSQL SELECT DISTINCT Clause?

-For those new to postgres, and the ANSI SQL standard for that matter, the SELECT DISTINCT statement eliminates duplicate rows from the result set by matching specified expressions.
-(PostgreSQL DISTINCT keeps one entry row from each group of duplicates.)
+For those new to Postgres, and to the ANSI SQL standard, the SELECT DISTINCT statement eliminates duplicate rows from the result set by matching specified expressions.
+PostgreSQL DISTINCT keeps one row from each group of duplicates.

 For example, given the following table:

-This SQL statement returns those records filtering out UNIQUE values found in column “c2”
+This SQL statement returns records by filtering unique values found in column “c2”:

-PostgreSQL DISTINCT Clause examples: generating metrics
+PostgreSQL DISTINCT Clause Examples: Generating Metrics

-Let’s generate some metrics!
+Let’s generate some metrics.

-The next step is to copy the aforementioned data dumps into the following versions of postgres:
+The next step is to copy the aforementioned data dumps into the following versions of Postgres:

 Once populated, the following bash script was executed to generate the results: